Whewellite Value and Jewelry Information

 Whelwellite is a rare quality of mineral and is rarely faceted.
 It is mostly desired as a matter of curiosity because of its scarcity and chemical composition – sometimes organic.

 This is a rare mineral and can be found in both Earth and through organic means.
 It can grow hydro-thermally in carbonate-sulfide veins and is also seen in coal seams as well as also in concretions in plants and animals.
 Most notably it is found as kidney stones.
 It has fairly disposition, and any faceted gems would be too small to appreciate this property.
-These have variable cleavage found in three directions and an extremely low hardness.
+These have variable cleavage found in three directions and extremely low hardness.
 Thus, cutting and wearing this stone as jewelry stones is difficult.
+Get Gemstone Recommendation

 Whelwellites are also best known as display pieces for gem or minerals collections.
 Scientists have also synthesized Whelwellites for numerous projects as research into kidney stone formation and crystal twinning.
 But there is no known jewelry use for this lab-created mineral.